asbist/uk-cross-asset-market-monitor/README.md

 - Weekly % Change
 - Change in basis points for the US 10Y Treasury Yield

-Bond yields are treated differently to the regular price assets.
-For the US 10Y Treasury Yield, the weekly move is shown in basis points instead of percentage change.
+Bond yields are treated differently from regular price assets.
+For the US 10Y Treasury Yield, the weekly move is shown in basis points rather than as a percentage change.

+The notebook also exports weekly snapshots to an Excel workbook, allowing a historical record of weekly market moves to build over time.

+## Features

+- Downloads market data using `yfinance`
+- Tracks weekly moves from Monday open to Friday close
+- Covers equities, FX, commodities, volatility, and bond yields
+- Calculates percentage moves for price-based assets
+- Calculates basis point moves for bond yields
+- Exports weekly market snapshots to Excel
+- Avoids duplicate weekly entries when the same week is exported more than once

 ## Installation